swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 ```

 `Workspace.create("gs://...")` uses `fsspec` under the hood, so the snapshot is
-written straight to the same Google Cloud Storage prefix the Evidently UI
+written straight to the same storage-bucket prefix the Evidently UI service
-service reads from.
-No extra HTTP call to the UI pod is needed.
+reads from.
+No extra HTTP call to the UI pod is needed. `include_data=False`
-`include_data=False` tells Evidently to store only the aggregated snapshot, not
+tells Evidently to store only the aggregated snapshot, not the raw reference or
-the raw reference or current datasets.
-This keeps the workspace small and avoids
+current datasets.
+This keeps the workspace small and avoids duplicating data
-duplicating data that is already in Google Cloud Storage.
+that is already in the storage bucket.

 The `download_latest_logs` function downloads every log object under the prefix
 that was modified in the last `LOG_CUTOFF_HOURS` hours into a directory of